MY SITE

 Objectives:

-Instructor: Marie Bonner-Horon LPC, RPT-S Registration 9:15 am Breaks determined by training.
+Instructor: Danielle White LPC, RPT-S Registration 9:15 am Breaks determined by training.
+Live webinar counts as non-contact.

 Objectives:

-Instructor: Danielle White LPC, RPT-S Registration 9:15 am Breaks determined by training.
+Instructor: Marie Bonner-Horon LPC, RPT-S Registration 9:15 am Breaks determined by training Live webinar counts as non-contact.

 Objectives: